MechanicalRock/ros-github-actions-tutorial/tutorial.md

 In our case, to keep it simple, we will run a single `simulation` job.
 This job will contain a series of steps, each of which is a set of shell commands.
 For example; we will first check out the code, then install our ROS package dependencies, build our project and then run the simulation with `rostest`.

-To learn GitHub Actions more comprehensively, I highly recommend the [official documentation](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).
+To further your GitHub Actions learning, I highly recommend the [official documentation](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

 ### Write our workflow yml file